cssinjs/jss/docs/js-api.md

 Options:

-- `createGenerateClassName` - a function which returns a function which generates unique class names.
+- `createGenerateId` - a function which returns a function which generates unique class names.
 - `plugins` - an array of functions, will be passed to `jss.use`.
 - `virtual` - if true, JSS will use VirtualRenderer.
 - `insertionPoint` - string value of a DOM comment node which marks the start of sheets or a rendered DOM node.
 Sheets rendered by this Jss instance are inserted after this point sequentially.